 Finally, usually at the tail-end of your internship, you have to make a career-defining decision: continue in the field you interned in or try your hand at something else entirely.

 Internships are usually short-term.
 They’re smaller investments in time and energy than full-time jobs.
+But they are certainly without a doubt a great investment of your time.
 Consequently, they’re perfect opportunities to explore your options.
 You deserve work that’s fulfilling.
-If necessary, you can sign up for a different internship role with another company in the same industry to see if you’re happier there.
+If necessary, you can sign up for a different but related internship role elsewhere to see if you’re happier there.

 Your internship is going to shape the course of your career.
 It’ll assist you in acquiring the skills you need to perform up-to-par when you’re hired full-time.
 It’s essential you use your internship as the training opportunity it represents.

 You’re sure to have a bright future if you work hard, build positive relationships, and use the skills you develop in your internship to your advantage.

 Looking for an internship?
 Capital Placement can assist you in securing a life-changing internship opportunity abroad, in line with your talents, skill-set, and career goals.
 Reach out to us now!